NVlabs/RVT/README.md

 ###### Q. Why did you use a cosine decay learning rate scheduler instead of a fixed learning rate schedule as done in PerAct?
 We found the cosine learning rate scheduler led to faster convergence for RVT.
 Training PerAct with our training hyper-parameters (cosine learning rate scheduler and same number of iterations) led to worse performance (in ~4 days of training time).
 Hence for Fig. 1, we used the official hyper-parameters for PerAct.

+###### Q. For my use case, I want to render images at real camera locations (input camera poses) with PyTorch3D.
+Is it possible to do so and how can I do that?
+Yes, it is possible to do so.
+A self-sufficient example is present [here](https://github.com/NVlabs/RVT/issues/9).
+Depending on your use case, the code may need be modified.
+Also note that 3D augmentation cannot be used while rendering images at real camera locations as it would change the pose of the camera with respect to the point cloud.

 For questions and comments, please contact [Ankit Goyal](https://imankgoyal.github.io/).

 ## Acknowledgement